KarthikCCM1611/Displaying_Database_Data_in_a_List_And_Table_Format/README.md

 You can get the all the datas or particular data based on the dropdown selection from JSON server.

-Note: The datas are comming from fake JSON server
+Note: The datas are comes from fake JSON server